 How long is the season?

-The FIRST® LEGO® League season opens in October and runs through January, followed by the state championships.
+The FIRST® LEGO® League season runs from September to January, followed by the state championships.

 I can’t find a team near me.
 Can I start one?

 Absolutely, the easiest way to join a FIRST® LEGO® League program is to start your own team.
 Ask your principal if your school has a team; if not, encourage your principal to identify a teacher who would be willing to start a team with your help as a team volunteer.
 Please let your principal know that FIRST® is a collaborative partnership with private industry professionals and educators to inspire young people towards STEM.